 Elsie’s work soon propelled her from local initiatives to global circles.
 After completing her postgraduate education in Environmental Education and Island Development, she began to emerge as both an advocate and spokesperson for climate action.
 Her commitment to education and advocacy took her to Harvard University, where she participated in a leadership program for senior executives.
 This experience broadened her perspective and equipped her with the tools necessary to amplify her mission on a global scale.

-In 2014, Elsie’s work caught the attention of former Vice President Al Gore, who invited her to join his Climate Reality Project as a national coordinator for oceans in India.
+In 2014 in Rio Brazil, Elsie was trained and certified as a climate Reality Leader by former Vice President of USA Al Gore and today she is the National Cordinator Oceans for Climate Reality Project India.
 “Working with Al Gore was transformative,” she noted.
 “He taught us how to translate complex climate science into actionable education.”
 This partnership opened doors to international platforms, including the UN Climate Change Conference, where she presented her initiatives and advocated for stronger climate policies.

 Her efforts soon reached beyond Mumbai, taking her voice and mission to international forums where she amplified the call for ocean conservation and climate action.
 By leading the UNESCO Green Citizen-Ocean Literacy Project, she established collaborations with global organizations, facilitating knowledge exchange and grassroots initiatives worldwide.
 Elsie’s advocacy highlights the urgent need for collaboration across borders, showcasing the interconnectedness of climate issues that transcend local contexts.